Lucy Spraggan: 2021–present: Choices, Balance and autobiography

 On 21 May 2021, Spraggan released a cover version of the 1999 S Club 7 single, "Bring It All Back".
 On 28 May 2021, Spraggan announced her UK tour, due to commence 25 October 2021.

 In August 2022, Spraggan announced UK and Ireland shows for spring 2023.
 In late 2022, it was announced that Spraggan had signed with Simon Cowell's record publishing label, Syco Music.
 On 7 December 2022, Spraggan released the single "Balance", which she co-wrote alongside Aron Bicksy and Philip Magee, and announced her upcoming studio album of the same name, due for release in April 2023.

 On 8 December 2022, Spraggan announced her memoir, Process, would be released in July 2023.
+On writing her memoir, Spraggan said, "It's been horrendous [...]
+Going through everything that's ever traumatised you with a fine-tooth comb: it has been horrendous but wonderful, too [...]
+I've always spoken about how I truly feel, so I guess I'm a bit of an open book."

 On 16 December 2022, the "Balance" single peaked at number 12 on the UK Official Singles Downloads Chart Top 100.
-Spraggan released another single, "OCD" on 3 March 2023.
+Spraggan followed this release with two more singles: "OCD" on 3 March 2023, and "Bodies" on 19 April 2023.

+On 2 May 2024, Spraggan released a duet version of "Sober" which features Robbie Williams.

+In 2025, Spraggan came joint first on the seventh series of the Celebrity series SAS: Who Dares Wins.

 Personal life

+Family

 Spraggan was born in Canterbury, but at a young age, moved with her family to Buxton in Derbyshire.
-She attended Buxton Community School and the University of Derby, and currently resides in Manchester, UK.
+She attended Buxton Community School and the University of Derby, and currently resides in Manchester, England.
 She stated in her X Factor appearance, when she was asked about her job by judge Tulisa, that "I am the person with a clipboard in the street that you try to avoid.
 I sell baby photos for 99p".
+Her mother, Anstey, is a freelance journalist.

+Relationships

 Spraggan came out as gay at 14 years old and married Georgina Gordon on 18 June 2016; the couple separated on 12 November 2019.

-Her mother, Anstey, is a freelance journalist.
+On 31 March 2024, Spraggan announced her engagement to long-time friend Emilia Smith.
+They married at Saltmarshe Hall in Yorkshire in June 2024; Simon Cowell walked Spraggan down the aisle.

+Sexual assault

+In a 2023 interview, Spraggan revealed that she had been raped by a hotel porter in 2012, after a night out for Rylan Clark's birthday during the production of The X Factor.
+After taking PEP following the attack to prevent possible HIV infection, she became too ill from its side-effects to continue the show.
+The perpetrator admitted the offence and was jailed for ten years.